AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

       SCVDIR(Z) =             0.870413

-Note that computing the spacecraft velocity in the instrument frame by a single call to spiceypy.spkezr by specifying ‘CASSINI_INMS’ in the
+Note that computing the spacecraft velocity in the instrument frame by a single call to spiceypy.spkezr by specifying 'CASSINI_INMS' in the
-\`ref’ argument returns an incorrect result.
+\`ref' argument returns an incorrect result.
 Such computation will take into account the spacecraft angular velocity from the CK files, which should not be considered in this case.

-``Spacecraft Velocity'' Code Program``\ scvel.py’’:
+"Spacecraft Velocity" Code Program" scvel.py":
 ---------------------------------------------------

 ::